-Project Name Homeless Case Management Outreach

-Target Area Countywide

-Goals Supported Provide Support for Public Service Programs

-Needs Addressed Homelessness

-Funding CDBG: \$40,000

-Description Provide CDBG funds to Homeless Service Provider for Case Management Operations and Supportive Services for Transitional Housing and Emergency Shelter providers that provide housing and supportive services for homeless persons and families transitioning to permanent assisted housing or other housing.
+Project Name Homeless Case Management Outreach Target Area Countywide Goals Supported Provide Support for Public Service Programs Needs Addressed Homelessness Funding CDBG: \$40,000 Description Provide CDBG funds to Homeless Service Provider for Case Management Operations and Supportive Services for Transitional Housing and Emergency Shelter providers that provide housing and supportive services for homeless persons and families transitioning to permanent assisted housing or other housing.
 This project supports efforts to increase services and support self-sufficiency for households experiencing homelessness and aligns with the County's goal to provide support to public service programs.
-First year of five years Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 50 persons Location Description TBD Planned Activities Provide CDBG funds to Homeless Service Provider for Case Management Operations and Supportive Services by conducting street/campsite outreach designed to provide essential services necessary to reach out to unsheltered homeless people for the purpose of connecting unsheltered homeless people with emergency shelter, housing, or critical services; and to provide urgent, non-facility-based care to unsheltered homeless people who are unwilling or unable to access emergency shelter, housing, or an appropriate health facility.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 50 persons Location Description TBD Planned Activities Provide CDBG funds to Homeless Service Provider for Case Management Operations and Supportive Services by conducting street/campsite outreach designed to provide essential services necessary to reach out to unsheltered homeless people for the purpose of connecting unsheltered homeless people with emergency shelter, housing, or critical services; and to provide urgent, non-facility-based care to unsheltered homeless people whare unwilling or unable to access emergency shelter, housing, or an appropriate health facility.

-2 F Project Name PWC Department of Social Services Homeless Transportation

-T arget Area Countywide

-C Goals Supported Provide Support for Public Service Programs

-1 Needs Addressed Special Needs Populations

-F unding CDBG: \$40,000

-[Description The project will provide funding (\$40,000 CDBG) to provide transportation for homeless population in the Prince William Area from streets to local shelters, transportation between shelters or to and from medical clinics, detoxification facilities, public assistance office, and other local service providers.
+Project Name PWC Department of Social Services Homeless Transportation Target Area Countywide Goals Supported Provide Support for Public Service Programs Needs Addressed Special Needs Populations Funding CDBG: \$40,000 Description The project will provide funding (\$40,000 CDBG) to provide transportation for homeless population in the Prince William Area from streets to local shelters, transportation between shelters or to and from medical clinics, detoxification facilities, public assistance office, and other local service providers.
 This project supports efforts to increase services and support self-sufficiency for households experiencing homelessness and aligns with the County's goal to provide support to public service programs.
-First year of five years

-T arget Date 6/30/2026

-Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 200 persons Location Description Countywide Planned Activities The project will provide \$40,000 in CDBG Funding to assist Prince William County Department of Social Services (DSS) to provide transportation for homeless population in the Prince William Area from streets to local shelters, transportation between shelters or to and from medical clinics, detoxification facilities, public assistance office, and other local service providers.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities This project will benefit an estimated 200 persons Location Description Countywide Planned Activities The project will provide \$40,000 in CDBG Funding to assist Prince William County Department of Social Services (DSS) to provide transportation for homeless population in the Prince William Area from streets to local shelters, transportation between shelters or to and from medical clinics, detoxification facilities, public assistance office, and other local service providers.

-13. Project Name Affordable Rental Rehab Program Target Area Countywide Goals Supported Expand Affordable Housing Options Needs Addressed Low-to-Moderate Income Housing Funding CDBG \$1,000,000 Description \$1,000,000 prior year CDBG Funds - will be used to rehabilitate rental units in Prince William County.
+13. Project Name Affordable Rental Rehab Program Target Area Countywide Goals Supported Expand Affordable Countywide Expand Affordable Housing Options Needs Addressed Low-to-Moderate Income Housing Funding CDBG \$1,000,000 CDBG \$1,000,000 Description \$1,000,000 prior year CDBG Funds - will be used to rehabilitate rental units in Prince William County.
 This is designed to increase access to sustainable and affordable housing in the area and aligns with the goal to expand affordable housing options.
-First year of five years Target Date 6/30/2026 Location Description Office of Housing and Community Development Planned Activities Provide assistance to rehabilitation affordable rental units in the Prince William County area.
+Target Date 6/30/2026 Location Description Office of Housing and Community Development Office of Housing and Community Development Planned Activities Provide assistance to rehabilitation affordable rental units in the Prince William County area.